AnyLog-co/documentation/deployments/Kubernetes/Networking.md

    # Optional external & local IP instead of the default values
    external_ip: ""
    local_ip: ""
-   # Proxy IP used by Nginx or other loadbalancer.
-We've tested with Nginx, setting the value to the local IP of the machine
+   # Proxy IP used by Nginx or other proxy service.
    k8s_proxy_ip: 10.0.0.209
 ```